 Aboard a helicopter tour of the Grand Canyon South Rim, you'll gaze out over the rim of the canyon and get a bird's-eye view of the Colorado River, rock formations, and lush forests.
 We are the preferred provider for the Grand Canyon National Park Service and our helicopter tours are certified to fly the entire Grand Canyon.

 If you're departing from Las Vegas or Phoenix, your daylong adventure will begin and end with scenic ground transportation to the Grand Canyon National Park.
 From there, you will lift off on a breathtaking helicopter flight over the South Rim.
 If you're already at the South Rim, you can lift off on a 45-50 minute aerial tour of the awe-inspiring sights.
+For full in-depth details on all the options at the South Rim check out our Grand Canyon National Park Guide.

 Learn more about Grand Canyon South Rim helicopter tours